browserengineering/book/book/styles.md

 relative to the parent's font size.
 Implement percentage values for all of these properties.

-*Combinations*: Sometimes you want to select an element by tag *and* class.
-You do this by concatenating the selectors without anything in
-between: `span.announce` selects elements that match both `span` and `.announce`.
-Implement a new `AndSelector` class to represent these and modify the parser to parse them.
+*Selector Sequences*: Sometimes you want to select an element by tag *and* class.
+You do this by concatenating the selectors without anything in between:[^no-ws] `span.announce` selects elements that match both `span` and `.announce`.
+Implement a new `SelectorSequence` class to represent these and modify the parser to parse them.
 Sum priorities.[^lexicographic]

+[^no-ws]: Not even whitespace!

-[^lexicographic]: You're supposed to use lexicographic scoring for
+[^lexicographic]: Priorities for `SelectorSequence`s are supposed to
-    these `AndSelector` things, but sums will work fine as long as no one strings more than 16 selectors together.
+    compare the number of ID, class, and tag selectors in lexicographic order, but summing the priorities of the selectors in the sequence will work fine as long as no one strings more than 16 selectors together.

-*Descendants*: When multiple selectors are separated with spaces, like `ul b`, that selects all `<b>` elements with a `<ul>` ancestor.
+*Descendant Selectors*: When multiple selectors are separated with spaces, like `ul b`, that selects all `<b>` elements with a `<ul>` ancestor.
 Implement descendent selectors; scoring for descendent selectors works just like for comnbination selectors.
 Make sure that something like `section .warning` selects warnings inside sections, while `section.warning` selects warnings that *are* sections.